Painkiller Tour: Setlist

-"Heading Out To The Highway" was also played once.
+"Heading Out to the Highway" was also played once.

 Tour dates

-The band would tour with Megadeth and Testament on the North American leg and with Pantera and Annihilator on the European and UK leg.
-Exodus and Death Angel were originally billed for the European leg, but were dropped for unknown reasons and replaced by Pantera.
+The band toured with Megadeth and Testament on the North American leg and with Pantera and Annihilator on the European and UK leg.
+Exodus and Death Angel were originally billed for the European leg, but were dropped for unknown reasons and was replaced by Pantera.
 They also performed at the second annual Rock in Rio festival with Queensrÿche, Megadeth, Lobão and Sepultura on 23 January 1991.